 In the world of weight loss, protein provides satiety; It makes you feel satisfied for the longest period of time, longer than both carbs and fat.
 Ever wonder why your belly rages in hunger shortly after that morning muffin but stays calm and quiet after a hearty omelet?
 You guessed it: protein.

-Protein aids in satiety by affecting the hormones which control hunger and how fast food empties from our stomachs.
+Protein aids in satiety by affecting the hormones that control hunger.
 It also has the highest thermal effect of food (TEF), meaning it burns the most calories during digestion, compared to carbohydrates and fats.

-Note that fish such as salmon and certain plant protein like nut butters will have more fat than this but it’s important to remember that these are heart healthy fats and good sources of protein.
-I always recommend including them in the diet.
+Some kinds of fish and certain plant proteins (like salmon and nut butters) have more fat.
+Still, it’s important to remember that these are heart-healthy fats in good sources of protein.
+I always recommend including them in your diet.

 Best Sources of Lean Protein

 Per 1-ounce serving: 6 grams protein, 2.5 grams carbs, 14 grams fat.

 This high-protein nut provides a perfect balance of protein, carbs and healthy fats.
 Plus, you’ll also get a healthy dose of skin-protecting vitamin E in every satisfying bite.
 Enjoy them on their own, or use them in recipes like this Baked Cod with Almonds and Herbs or this Quinoa Granola.

 Per 4-ounce serving: 30 grams protein, zero carbs, 4 grams fat.

 Topped onto salads, layered in sandwiches, mixed into soups, formed into burgers, or enjoyed on its own—this versatile lean protein is a carb-free classic for a reason.
 For the leanest cuts, skip the dark meat and make sure to remove the skin.

 Per egg: 7 grams protein, >1 gram carbs, 5 grams fat.